Breakfast Menu Options for an Event or Business Meeting

 When to choose this option: Choose this option when wellness and health are important to guests.

-Although most people don't have the time to enjoy breakfast, they aren't usually impressed by typical hotel or catered event breakfast menus.
+Although most people don't have the time to enjoy breakfast, they aren't usually impressed by the typical hotel or catered event breakfast menus.
 To make your breakfast meeting more interesting, try one of these suggestions:

 - Assorted fruit yogurts served in glassware